NVSL/CSE141pp-Tool-Moneta/memorytrace/README.md

 ```

 You should see a file called `MemoryTracer.ipynb`.
 This is the notebook that you will need to open.

+# Running an Example

+After setup is complete, you can run an example from the "Examples" directory.
+The examples must be first compiled by running `make`.
+The resulting executables are stored in the `Examples/build` directory.
+As an example, if we wanted to compile `sorting.cpp` in `Examples/src/sorting.cpp`, we can run `make sorting` and the resulting executable will be stored as `Examples/build/sorting`.

+Once compiliation is done, open up the notebook with the command mentioned in the previous section to generate and load the trace (more on this in the following sections).

 # Generating a Trace